-Rasmussen and Den Uyl call the right to liberty a metanormative principle, because "it is concerned with the creation, interpretation, and justification of a political/legal context in which the possibility of the pursuit of flourishing is secured."103 Rasmussen and Den Uyl identify several requirements for metanormativity.
+Rasmussen and Den Uyl call the right to liberty a metanormative principle, because "it is concerned with the creation, interpretation, and justification of a political/legal context in which the possibility of the pursuit of flourishing is secured."57 Rasmussen and Den Uyl identify several requirements for metanormativity.
 One of them has already been discussed, viz., that such a principle neither bias structurally the political/legal order in favor of one or more forms of flourishing, nor hinder or prohibit any form of human flourishing.
 Secondly, such a principle must be equally or universally applicable to all individuals and must therefore be centered on "that characteristic present in all forms of human flourishing (or its pursuit)."
 They argue that generic goods cannot serve as that characteristic because while "they are universal in the sense of helping to define human flourishing for all individuals, their particular form or weighting varies from individual to individual."
-Finally, a "metanormative principle must apply to both the particular and general in the same way and in the same respect[.]^{"104} As has already been shown, self-direction is the central and fundamental feature common to all forms of human flourishing.
-The right to liberty, since it protects the possibility of self-direction, does not bias the structure of the political/legal order in favor of or against any form of human flourishing.
-Rather, it secures the central, but not the only, necessary condition that makes human flourishing in all its forms possible.
+Finally, a "metanormative principle must apply to both the particular and general in the same way and in the same respect[.]"58 As has already been shown, self-direction is the central and fundamental feature common to all forms of human flourishing.
+The right to liberty, since it protects the possibility of self-direction, does not bias the structure of

-101 Rothbard (2004), p.
+55 Rothbard (2004), p.
 1312.
 Emphasis in original.
 Herbert Spencer's original formulation was his Law of Equal Freedom: "Every man has freedom to do all he wills, provided he infringes not the equal freedom of any other man" (Spencer 1897: 121).
 Murray Rothbard was correct, however, in pointing out that Spencer's Law is redundant; the first proviso implies the second.
 "For if every man has freedom to do all that he wills, it follows from this very premise that no man's freedom has been infringed or invaded. [...]
 The concept "equality" has no rightful place in the "Law of Equal Freedom," being replaceable by the logical qualifier "every."
-The "Law of Equal Freedom" (Rothbard 2004: 1312).
+The "Law of Equal Freedom" could well be renamed "The Law of Total Freedom"" (Rothbard 2004: 1312).
 The phrase 'The Spencer-Rothbard Law of Total Liberty' is my coinage.

-102 It may be objected that liberty and equality are not compatible.
+56 It may be objected that liberty and equality are not compatible.
 While it is true that liberty precludes aggressive attempts to impose egalitarian values, thorough-going egalitarianism is contrary to nature and simply impossible to achieve by any means.
 But equality and liberty are not necessarily incompatible.
 Indeed, the argument here is that equality of liberty is an unknown ideal and liberty is a kind of equality.
 See Roderick Long, "Equality: The Unknown Ideal," Mises.org Daily Article (October 16, 2001) and "Liberty: The Other Equality," The Freeman: Ideas on Liberty Vol. 55, No. 8 (October 2005): 17-19.
 See, also, Locke's equality of authority, which is only possible with total liberty; Locke (2003), Second Treatise II.4, 6 and 7, pp. 263-264.